 End of life care is not just the practical and technical delivery of care provided to the individual who is dying, but also refers to the support and information available both to them and the people who are important to them, e.g. bereavement support.

 Due to an unacceptable variance in the availability of services and professional expertise available to patients, many people are experiencing poor care at a time when they and their families need it to be at its best.
 The RCN is committed to ensuring that nurses working with people who are dying are given the support they need to understand their role.

 The original play was written by playwright Brian Daniels, in conjunction with Josh’s adoptive mother Lynn Cawley, who had to co-ordinate his care whilst fighting for the system to recognise his needs.
-Josh's needs were considered too 'complex' for the local hospice.

 Essential guidance for staff involved in care after death, especially nurses working in the community and care homes.
 This guidance has been co-created and endorsed by the RCN.